The History Behind One of America’s Most Beloved Desserts

-My mother’s pralines, the sweet pecan candy with a buttery, brown-sugar smell, remind me of the winter as much as the scent of pine.
+My mother’s pralines, the sweet pecan candy with a buttery, brown-sugar smell, remind me of the winter as much as the scent of pine does.
 But I had never thought of the dessert as more than a simple delight until I learned how to make it myself.
-Once I had stood over the pot full of caramelized sugar and pecans, tracing the surface of a Dutch oven with my wooden spoon, and constantly checking the candy thermometer that hung just above the pot’s metallic floor, I wondered why pralines were so beloved among Southern families—namely black families in New Orleans.
+Once I had stood over the pot full of caramelized sugar and pecans, tracing the surface of a Dutch oven with my wooden spoon and constantly checking the candy thermometer that hung just above the pot’s metallic floor, I wondered why pralines were so beloved among southern families—namely black families in New Orleans.

 When I began to research the praline’s origin story, reading food-history books, cookbooks, and academic articles about colonial Louisiana, I saw a story of black pastoral brilliance.
 Retracing these threads allowed me to recognize all the cultural influences that played a factor in the innovation of the candy in the American South.